-- iv. false fire alarms → report to administrator to determine consequence, report to Sauk Centre administration, report to law enforcement - v. terroristic threat/bomb threat → student removal, report to administrator to determine consequence, report to Sauk Centre administration, report to law enforcement - vi. plagiarism/cheating → no credit earned on specific assignment - b.
-Violations against property - i. theft $\rightarrow$ report to administrator to determine consequence, possible notification to law enforcement, parent/guardian contact - ii. vandalism → report to administrator to determine consequence, possible notification to law enforcement, parent/guardian contact - c.
-Violations against persons - i. physical aggression → student removal, report to administrator to determine consequence, possible notification to law enforcement, parent/guardian contact - ii. assault → student removal, report to administrator to determine consequence, possible notification to law enforcement, parent/guardian contact, student may be suspended up to 5 days - iii. harmful or nuisance articles (items that are of a nuisance, illegal, or may cause harm)

-→ confiscation,student removal, report to administrator to determine consequence, possible notification to law enforcement, parent/guardian contact - iv. verbal assault/Intimidation/threats → removal, report to administrator to determine consequence, notification to law enforcement if a student threatens to harm or take the life of another person., parent/guardian contact - v. harassment → removal, report to administrator to determine consequence, parent/guardian contact, - vi. hazing (coercing a student into committing an act that creates substantial risk of harm to a person) → report to administrator to determine consequence, parent/guardian contact - vii. bullying → removal, report to administrator to determine consequence, parent/guardian contact - d.
+- not limited to making up lost time, parent notification - ii.
+3 unexcused absence → parent letter, follow county procedures, 7 unexcused → district meeting via phone conference or in person, 10 unexcused → district meeting via phone conference or in person other educational options will be offered - iii. disruptive behavior→ report to administrator to determine consequence - iv. false fire alarms \rightarrow OSS, turn over to authorities - v. $terroristic threat/bomb threat \rightarrow OSS$, expulsion, turn over to authorities - vi. $plagiarism/cheating \rightarrow no credit earned on specific assignment$ - b.
+Violations against property - i. theft → detention/ISS/OSS, possible notification to law enforcement - ii. \forall vandalism \rightarrow detention/ISS/OSS, and notification to law enforcement - c.
+Violations against persons - i. physical aggression → report to administrator to determine consequence, possible detention/ISS/OSS and parent notification - ii. assault →, report to administrator to determine consequence, possible: notification to law enforcement, alternative schedule, student may be suspended for up to 5 days - iii. harmful or nuisance articles (items that are of a nuisance, illegal, or may cause harm) → report to administrator to determine consequence, confiscation, possible detention/ISS/OSS, and parent/guardian contact - iv. verbal assault/Intimidation/threats → report to administrator to determine consequence, parent/guardian conference, possible detention/ISS/OSS, police will be called if a student threatens to harm or take the life of another person. - v. harassment → report to administrator to determine consequence, parent/guardian conference, possible detention/ISS/OSS, alternative schedule - vi. hazing (coercing a student into committing an act that creates a substantial risk of harm to a person) → report to administrator to determine consequence, detention, ISS, possible removal for activities, parent/guardian conference - vii. bullying → report to administrator to determine consequence, removal, investigation, parent/guardian conference, possible detention/ISS/OSS, alternative schedule - d.
 Dangerous, harmful, and nuisance substances (any and all items confiscated need to be picked up by a parent/guardian within a designated period of time.
-Students 18 and older will be able to pick up legal items if not riding school transportation) - i. alcohol/illicit drugs (as well as imitation, paraphernalia) have or appear to be under the influence (staggering, odor of chemicals on breath of person, reddened eyes, nervousness, falling asleep, memory loss or inappropriate behavior) - 1st offense →report to administrator to determine consequence, up to 5 day suspension, law enforcement notified, parent/guardian notified, report to home district. - 2.
-2nd offense → report to administrator to determine consequence, up to 10 day suspension, law enforcement notified, parent/guardian notified, report to home district, - 3.
-3rd offense → report to administrator to determine consequence, law enforcement notified, parent/guardian notified, district team meeting to evaluate appropriate placement and services being provided. - ii. tobacco (any product or imitation such as but not limited to lighters, matches, cigarettes, e-cig):
+Students 18 and older will be able to pick up legal items if not riding school transportation) - i. alcohol/illicit drugs (as well as imitation, paraphernalia) have or appear to be under the influence (staggering, odor of chemicals on breath of person, reddened eyes, nervousness, falling asleep, memory loss or inappropriate behavior) - 1st offense → possible alternative schedule, up to 5 day suspension, law enforcement notified, report to home district, - 2.
+2nd offense → up to 10 day suspension, law enforcement notified,report to home district, - 3.
+3rd offense → law enforcement, district meeting to determine alternate placement for programming - ii. tobacco (any product or imitation such as but not limited to lighters, matches, cigarettes, e-cig): - 1.
+1st offence \rightarrow 2 days lunch detention, parent/guardian notified, law enforcement notified, - 2.
+2nd offence → 5 days lunch detention, parent/guardian notified, law enforcement notified.

-- 1. 1st offence → report to administrator to determine consequence, up to 2 days lunch detention, parent/guardian notified, law enforcement notified, - 2.
-2nd offence → report to administrator to determine consequence, up to 5 days lunch detention, parent/guardian notified, law enforcement notified, - 3.
-3rd offence → report to administrator to determine consequence, possible ISS, law enforcement notified, parent/guardian notified - iii. weapons → report to administrator to determine consequence, law enforcement notified, parent/guardian notification, home district notification, ISS/OSS, exclusion, expulsion - 5.
+- 3. 3rd offence → ISS, law enforcement notified, parent/guardian notified - iii. weapons → law enforcement notified, parent notification, home district notification, ISS/OSS, exclusion, expulsion - 5.
 Parent Notification: Parents/guardians will be notified in writing or by phone of violation of the rules and resulting in disciplinary actions except as provided otherwise by the Pupil Fair Dismissal

 Act of 1974.
 Students will be notified of violations of the rules and resulting in disciplinary actions verbally except as provided otherwise by Pupil Fair Dismissal Act of 1974.
-Student behavior and consequences will be reviewed quarterly as well as at the annual IEP meeting.
+Students with more than 15 disciplinary referrals during the school year may be required to attend a district meeting with parent/guardian, district administration/counselor, ALC administration, and ALC teaching staff.